-Patterns and scales of variation

 Low annual and seasonal variability was observed at all stations (Table 3).
 All scales of variability were larger at PC than the other sites.
-The largest coefficient of variation was observed at PC in the event-scale variability (SDɛ = 0.51) (Table 3).
+The largest coefficient of variation was the event-scale variability observed at PC (SDɛ = 0.51) (Table 3).
 PI and PC show similar patterns to one another as do SS and FM (Figures X-X).
-Seasonal patterns at PI and PC show higher chlorophyll a from April – September (Figures X-X).
-SS and FM show a protracted seasonal pattern extending from May – November (Figures X-X).
+Seasonally, PI and PC experienced higher chlorophyll a from April – August (Figures X-X), while SS and FM showed a protracted seasonal pattern extending from May – October (Figures X-X).

-Seasonality and trends

-Average fulcrums at all sites ranged between (6.498-6.9885) indicating peak values in chlorophyll a concentration occurring mostly in the middle to late part of June (Figure Fulcrums).
-Though statistically insignificant, all sites also exhibited a decrease in the annual fulcrum indicating a shift over time in earlier peak values in the year.
-The widest range in fulcrums occurred at PC (months 5.01 – 7.91).
-SS and FM had later fulcrums from months 6.24to 8.71 (SS) and months 6.16to 8.51 (FM).
-PI had an equally narrow range of fulcrums to FM (months 5.4 – 7.78).
-These fulcrum values mirror the patterns observed in the seasonal-scale variability (Figures X variability) where PI and PC begin earlier in the year and FM and SS extend later in the year.
+Average fulcrums at all sites ranged between (6.50-6.99) indicating peak values in chlorophyll a concentration occurring mostly in the middle to late part of June (Figure Fulcrums).
+There was no significant trend in fulcrums over time (p = ___), but deviations in fulcrum timing from average may provide insights into drivers of phytoplankton biomass accumulation.
+The widest range in fulcrums occurred at PC (months 5.01 – 7.91), and PI had a similar range (5.40 – 7.78).
+SS and FM had later fulcrums (6.24 – 8.71 at SS and 6.16 – 8.51 at FM).
+These fulcrum values mirror the patterns observed in the seasonal-scale variability (Figures X variability) where phytoplankton accumulated earlier in the year at PI and PC and extended later in the year at FM and SS.
 The range of peak biomass of all sites, between May 1 – August 15 (day 121st – 227th), was then tested for trends at each site.
 This seasonal peak biomass was found to be increasing at FM and SS, but not PC and PI (Figures XXX).
 For the most part, change in chlorophyll a per year for the window of the peak season mirrored the results of the annual changes.
 However, PI had a high significant change in peak seasonal chlorophyll in 2014 (Figure PI seasonal trends), FM had a significant high slope in 2013 (Figure FM seasonal trends), and PC had one in 2015 (Figure PC seasonal trends).
 These years were not significant in the long term annual trends at each site.

-Climate variables
+Climate and environmental drivers

-Water temperatures typically were within similar ranges at all sites (Figure WQ Temp/Sal, Table 4).
-Drops in average water temperatures in the winter are observable in2010-2011, 2011-2012, and 2017-2018.
+Water temperatures typically were similar at all sites (Figure WQ Temp/Sal, Table 4).
+Drops in average water temperatures in the winter were notable in 2002-2003, 2010-2011, 2011-2012, and 2017-2018, an approximate eight-year return interval.
 SS and FM are more saline stations with average salinities in the 33-34 psu range.
 PI and PC are further from inlets and experience more brackish conditions with average salinities between 15-27 psu (Table 4).
 PC also frequently has low salinities compared to all other sites (Figure WQ Temp/Sal).

-Almost half of the years in the 20-year time period had annual rainfalls that fell below the 20-year average (119.834 cm, Figure Annual Rainfall).
-The years with the lowest annual rainfall were 2006, 2010, and 2011.
-The highest years of rainfall were 2014, 2017, 2013, and 2017.
+Average annual rainfall for the 20-year period was 112 cm (Figure Annual Rainfall).
+The years with the largest deviation from average rainfall were 2006 and 2010, both lower than average.
 More periods of La Niña conditions were observed than El Niño (Figure MEI index).
-Large La Niña conditions were observed in 2010-2012, and large El Niño conditions were observed between 2015-2017.
-The longest period of time were La Niña conditions from 2020-2022.
+Strong La Niña conditions were observed in 2010-2012, and strong El Niño conditions were observed between 2015-2017.
+There was an extreme shift from El Niño to La Niña in 2010-2011, which corresponded to lower than average minimum temperatures and rainfall totals.